xwal/awesome-stars/README.md

 - [Solido/awesome-flutter](https://github.com/Solido/awesome-flutter) - An awesome list that curates the best Flutter libraries, tools, tutorials, articles and more.
 - [flutter/flutter](https://github.com/flutter/flutter) - Flutter makes it easy and fast to build beautiful apps for mobile and beyond

-## EJS

-- [lowlighter/metrics](https://github.com/lowlighter/metrics) - 📊 An infographics generator with 30+ plugins and 300+ options to display stats about your GitHub account and render them as SVG, Markdown, PDF or JSON!

 ## Erlang

 - [apache/couchdb](https://github.com/apache/couchdb) - Seamless multi-master syncing database with an intuitive HTTP/JSON API, designed for reliability